clbarnes/transformnd/README.md

 - `pandas.DataFrame` (`transformnd.adapters.pandas.DataFrameAdapter`)
     - Takes a subset of columns as a coordinate array
 - Geometries from `shapely` (`transformnd.adapters.shapely.GeometryAdapter`)

-Objects which compose over transformable objects can easily be adapted with the `transformnd.adapters.AttrAdapter`.
+- Objects composed of transformable attributes (`transformnd.adapters.AttrAdapter`).

 ## Additional transforms and adapters